ga-dpas/dpas-terraform-modules/fluxcd_flux2/README.md

-# Terraform Open Data Cube FluxCD Flux2 Installation
+# Terraform Module: FluxCD Flux2 Installation

 The purpose of this module is to set up [FluxCD](https://fluxcd.io/docs/) [Flux version 2](https://github.com/fluxcd/flux2)
 - a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories),